 First, such a scenario requires a strong and effective infrastructure, systems view and design intention.
 This would require considerable investment.
 Already there appears to be a lack of openness about how this scheme will generally work and how many organizations have signed up giving little understanding of the actors in the value chain.
 Which begs the questions, is this scheme being designed to consolidate the existing business models based on the logic of growth of economics or is it part of a systemic process of change that incorporates sustainability?
 Simply put, will this scheme merely benefit the PRO (the recycler), who will no longer have to pay the ‘scavengers’ for the collected PET bottles?
 Or better still what is the value-added to the already existing process given that most of these take-back receptacles are to be installed in established facilities like malls where solid waste management is already a priority?

 Secondly, globally there appear to be few examples of a successful ‘PET take back scheme’ that does not also incorporate a ‘deposit scheme’ where consumers get a refund for returned PETs.
-The widely quoted South African mock-up for which PETCO is modelled is also very different from our circumstances.
+The widely quoted South African mock-up for which PETCO is modeled is also very different from our circumstances.
 If we wanted any examples we needed to have looked no further than Nakumatt.
 Several years ago, Nakumatt supermarkets experimented with this model by installing giant drop off points near their facilities as well as segregated litter bins across major towns as part of a campaign dumped ‘Go Green Buy Blue’.
 Such initiatives promote proper disposal by citizens and reduce acts of littering and illegal dumping.
-It is, however, important to investigate whether litter segregation is adhered to in a way that adds value to the PET ‘take back scheme’ and whether the design of the PET collection receptacles would encourage good behaviour and whether their upscale would contribute tremendously to the reduction of the PET waste footprint.
+It is, however, important to investigate whether litter segregation is adhered to in a way that adds value to the PET ‘take back scheme’ and whether the design of the PET collection receptacles would encourage good behavior and whether their upscale would contribute tremendously to the reduction of the PET waste footprint.
 There is also the small question of whether these receptacles would be practical in populated informal settlements where most of the uncollected waste lies.

 The KAM-PET take back scheme has therefore not been canvassed properly in terms of its applicability, relevance and deliverability.
 To put it simply, we are talking of an ordinary citizen from Umoja in Nairobi or Kongowea in Mombasa taking PET bottles from the house to a ‘take back scheme’ point at a nearby supermarket or petrol station.
 Why would they do that if they can have an existing garbage collection initiative either by a local authority, a garbage collection company or a community initiative pick from his house?
-Or would investing in home segregations incentives or training be more prudent?
+Or would investing in home segregation incentives or training be more prudent?
 Or as I mentioned above, the whole concept has been designed to benefit the recycler from opportunity costs?
 If that is the case, then, shouldn’t we have the PROs bear the cost of installing and managing these receptacles?

-Most PET bottles that find their way into our waterways and ecosystem are often from travellers on our roads who throw waste from the windows, or those walking where there are no bins or from illegal dumps where no proper and enforceable waste disposal or collection system is in place or even from rogue companies who dump by the night.
+Most PET bottles that find their way into our waterways and ecosystem are often from travelers on our roads who throw waste from the windows, or those walking where there are no bins or from illegal dumps where no proper and enforceable waste disposal or collection system is in place or even from rogue companies who dump by the night.
 We have to salute the informal PET waste collectors, who ‘scavenge’ for the bottles at any level of the chain, whether at the household, establishment, collection point, in transit or at dumpsites.
 Perhaps a campaign to make their work more humane and efficient is more than timely.
 KAM can do this by providing training, safety equipment and even supporting community value chain activities where these PET collectors can do their own sorting and shredding to increase their gains from this environmental effort.

 Or better still, as I have always argued, a campaign to discourage people from littering the highways or engaging in acts of illegal dumping needs to be seriously prioritized.
 This can be done in partnership with the Public Service Vehicles (PSVs) industry, Truck drivers and other road users.
-National Transport Services Agency (NTSA) and PSVs Saccos can be encouraged to implement the requirement of availability of dustbins which can then be emptied at legal drop off points along the highways with drivers encouraged to remind travellers that littering on the highways is illegal.
-KAM can also participate in substantial investment in behavioural change initiatives to get Kenyans to alter how we handle and dispose of litter.
+National Transport Services Agency (NTSA) and PSVs Saccos can be encouraged to implement the requirement of availability of dustbins which can then be emptied at legal drop off points along the highways with drivers encouraged to remind travelers that littering on the highways is illegal.
+KAM can also participate in substantial investment in behavioral change initiatives to get Kenyans to alter how we handle and dispose of litter.
 I have often lobbied for a well funded collaborative national campaign as the first starting point to anyone who cares to listen.
 This can be supported by ongoing community and school projects.
 And finally, KAM should consider going beyond the PET bottles approach.
 Becoming a true stakeholder in Kenya’s environmental project with Government and other stakeholders in a strategic, collaborative, inclusive, less reactive and innovative manner beyond the traditional knee jerk approach will help deliver the idea of a clean, litter-free, conducive and safe Kenya.

 Otherwise, if these points are not considered, KAM-PET ‘take back scheme’ will simply become another big lie!